kamkor/blog/_posts/2015-10-5-Covariance-And-Contravariance-In-Scala.md

 }
 {% endhighlight %}

-## Real world use cases ##
+## Real world examples ##

-Covariance and contravariance is actually quite common in functional style programming.
-This section shows example use cases from real APIs used by many developers on a daily basis.
+Covariance and contravariance is very common in functional style programming.
+Many APIs used by developers on a daily basis use variance annotations to make their types more flexible by allowing covariant and contravariant subtyping.

 ### Function type (T) => R ###